Updated:

 You could give something simple a try:

 To find out how many ½s fit into 1, we ask: “How many half-parts equal a whole portion?”
+Here, the whole is divided into halves.

 Answer: 2.